 Yes – unfortunately, succulents do not preserve.
 This is because they are made almost entirely of water; therefore, once they have been through the preservation process, they no longer resemble the original plant.
 We have had success in using artificial succulents in their place, and the pictures have turned our beautifully.

 Most other flowers preserve well, though tulips, daffodils, muscari, lily of the valley and forget-me-not are very fragile to work with.
 Sunflowers can be preserved but they have the tendency of being a little temperamental.
+We would need to have a discussion if any of the above flowers are in your arrangement.

 Berries do preserve, but shrink in size; again, because they are made almost entirely of water.
 If berries make up a large part of your arrangement, we may suggest working with artificial.